plone/documentation/docs/classic-ui/csrf.md

 ## Manual protection

 TODO
+- protecting views
+- POST Only
+- adding a token to an URL for a link (in view code, in template code)

 ## Allowing writes in absence of a protecting token

 TODO
+- marking the request to allow all writes
+- marking single modified objects explicit to allow them to persist

 ```{seealso}
 The [README file of `plone.protect`](https://github.com/plone/plone.protect/blob/master/README.rst) explains the usage and also validation in detail.